Coraliuky/PaddleDetection/configs/mot/README_en.md

    └——————labels_with_ids
             └——————train
 ```
-Annotations of these datasets are provided in a unified format.
-Every image has a corresponding annotation text.
+Annotations of these datasets are in a unified format.
+Every image has its annotated text.
 Given an image path, the annotation text path can be generated by replacing the string `images` with `labels_with_ids` and replacing `.jpg` with `.txt`.

-In the annotation text, each line is describing a bounding box and has the following format:
+In the annotated text, each line describes one bounding box:
 ```
 [class] [identity] [x_center] [y_center] [width] [height]
 ```
-**Notes:**
+**Note:**
-- `class` is the class id, start from 0, and support single class and multi-class.
+- `class` is an id of classification, which starts from 0, and supports single class and multi-class.
-- `identity` is an integer from `1` to `num_identities`(`num_identities` is the total number of instances of objects in the dataset), or `-1` if this box has no identity annotation.
+- `identity` is an integer between `1` and `num_identities`(`num_identities` refers to the total number of instances of objects in the dataset).
+It would be `-1` without the annotation of `identity`.
-- `[x_center] [y_center] [width] [height]` are the center coordinates, width and height, note that they are normalized by the width/height of the image, so they are floating point numbers ranging from 0 to 1.
+- `[x_center] [y_center] [width] [height]` represent the coordinate of and center point, width and height.
+It should be noted that they are normalized by the width/height of the image, so they are floating point numbers ranging from 0 to 1.

 ## Citations